hagg3/VuencEdit/README.md

 Open a world file and get a colour-coded top-down map of everything in it.
 Pan and zoom around, select regions, fill or replace blocks, copy and paste structures, and save your changes back — all without touching the game itself.

+Based on Eden World Manipulator which is itself based on Vuenctools.
+Original file format documentation by Robert Munafo.

+Eden World Builder was created by Ari Ronen and made open source in 2018.

+For support, visit the Discord server for the game and community.

 ---

 ## Downloads